 - As part of a business combination, an acquirer may reacquire a right that it had previously granted to the acquiree to use one or more of the acquirer's recognised or unrecognised assets.
 Examples of such rights include a right to use the acquirer's trade name under a franchise agreement or a right to use the acquirer's technology under a technology licensing agreement.
 A reacquired right is an identifiable intangible asset that the acquirer recognises separately from goodwill.
-Paragraph 29 provides guidance on measuring a reacquired right and paragraph 55 provides guidance on the subsequent accounting for are acquired right. - B36 If the terms of the contract giving rise to a reacquired right are favourable or unfavourable relative to the terms of current market transactions for the same or similar items, the acquirer shall recognise a settlement gain or loss.
+Paragraph 29 provides guidance on measuring a reacquired right and paragraph 55 provides guidance on the subsequent accounting for a reacquired right. - B36 If the terms of the contract giving rise to a reacquired right are favourable or unfavourable relative to the terms of current market transactions for the same or similar items, the acquirer shall recognise a settlement gain or loss.
 Paragraph B52 provides guidance for measuring that settlement gain or loss.

-Assembled workforce and other items that are not identifiable acquirer may attribute value to the existence of an assembled workforce, which is an existing collection of employees that permits the acquirer to continue to operate an acquired business from the acquisition date.
+Assembled workforce and other items that are not identifiable

+B37 The acquirer subsumes into goodwill the value of an acquired intangible asset that is not identifiable as of the acquisition date.
+For example, an acquirer may attribute value to the existence of an assembled workforce, which is an existing collection of employees that permits the acquirer to continue to operate an acquired business from the acquisition date.
 An assembled workforce does not represent the intellectual capital of the skilled workforce-the (often specialised) knowledge and experience that employees of an acquiree bring to their jobs.
 Because the assembled workforce is not an identifiable asset to be recognized separately from goodwill, any value attributed to it is subsumed into goodwill.